-Vault Platform’s own research among HR, Compliance, and Legal stakeholders within enterprises found that discrimination, bullying, and harassment were identified as issues that should be a key focus even before the most recent wave of protests triggered by the death of George Floyd.
+Vault Platform’s own research among HR, Compliance, and Legal stakeholders within enterprises found that discrimination, workplace bullying, and sexual harassment in the workplace were identified as issues that should be a key focus even before the most recent wave of protests triggered by the death of George Floyd.

 Of the 1,000 corporate stakeholders surveyed, when asked “What forms of misconduct do you feel your organization should address proactively” 65% said Discrimination and the same number said Bullying*.

 Clearly a level of awareness is there but there is still a disconnect when it comes to action.
 In February 2020 we polled 1,000 employees in the US and UK and 100% said they had experienced or witnessed bullying, sexual harassment, or discrimination during their career.

 When asked: “What type of workplace misconduct did you witness or experience?”
 Bullying was the top response at 70% of respondents, with Discrimination second at 54%.

 The world of business has been aware of systemic discrimination for a long time, not least because the numbers speak for themselves.
 According to a survey conducted in late 2019 by the Center for Talent Innovation 58% of black professionals have experienced racial prejudice at work.
 Black workers also account for only 8% of professional jobs and only 3% make it to executive level.
 Less than 1% make leadership roles in large companies.

 A perception disconnect persists.
 Around 65% of black professionals say that black employees must work harder to attain the same advancements in their careers as white professionals.
 But only 16% of white professionals agree with that statement.